 - Have kids?
 Looking for a cruise that is good for kids?
-Want is there to do for kids on a cruise ship?
+What is there to do for kids on a cruise ship?

 - Do you have three or more children?
-Need a cabin that will hold 5 or more people in one cabin?
+Need a cabin that will hold 5 or more people?

 - How can I get kid’s cruise free in Europe?

 - Where do cruises from Southern Europe go?
 What are my destination options?